kirschbaum/laravel-spark-pages/readme.md

 Non-programmers can easily build and maintain these pages, as they work like an extremely easy content management system.

-This can be useful for pages similar to standard "About", "Contact", "Terms of Service" and "Privacy Policy" styled-pages.
+This can be useful for pages such as "About", "Contact", "Terms of Service" and "Privacy Policy" styled-pages.

 ## Installation